Edward George Gray: Early life and education

 Pontypool on 11 January 1924.
 The family moved to Abergavenny around 1932.
 In his childhood, George Gray acquired interest in natural history and science, which was stimulated by his father and grandfather from whom he got a small microsope and many books.
 One of his primary school teachers introduced him to study of electricity and radio, and George learned Morse code by himself.
 Also at school he gained access to better microscopes, and his interest in biology continued.
-He also learned musical composition and sang in a school choir, as well as painting, using water colours.
+He also sang in a school choir and learned musical composition, as well as painting, using water colours.
 George's further education was hampered because the family could not afford a university tuition.
 As a young man, he worked as a bank clerk.
 During World War II, E. George Gray served in the Royal Navy in the rank of Able Seaman on a destroyer.
 After the war, a military grant enabled him to resume his education, and Gray studied zoology, marine biology and helminthology at the University College of Wales in Aberystwyth, where he obtained his BSc degree in 1952.
 Gray studied for his PhD in Aberystwyth, investigating the effects of denervation of melanophores in minnows.
 During that time, George met May Eine Rautianen, a student from Finland, and they married in 1953.
 The young couple moved to London, and George continued his PhD study, working on muscle spindle innervation, using optical microscopy, and then electron microscopy, which was a very new technology at the time.

 Career and research

-Edward George Gray came to the Anatomy Department at University College London (UCL) in 1955 to work as a postdoctoral assistant to John Z. Young.
-In 1959, he published a seminal paper on the synaptic structure in mammalian neocortex, describing a specialized organelle inside dendritic spines that he named the spine apparatus.
-In 1962, he published a method for isolating synaptosomes which are isolated axon terminals purified by centrifugation.
-In 1970, he described the clathrin coats of recycling vesicles and proposed that the coats provide a scaffold that determines the vesicle size.
-He became a Fellow of the Royal Society in 1976.